Courses Our Students Take

 University Honors College Program of Study

-Students must complete the University Honors College core curriculum, with a minimum of 18 hours in honors-designated courses, and a minimum cumulative GPA of 3.30 in order to secure the “University Honors College” designation at graduation.
+Students must complete the University Honors College core curriculum, with a minimum of 6 classes in honors-designated courses, and a minimum cumulative GPA of 3.30 in order to secure the “University Honors College” designation at graduation.

-University Honors College Core Curriculum (34 credits total; 18 credits in IHP courses)
+University Honors College Core Curriculum (6 classes total; 6 must be IHP courses)

-Honors students follow the same University Core Curriculum as all students at Duquesne, with one distinction: 18 of the 34 credits in the University Core Curriculum must be taken as honors courses.
+Honors students follow the same University Core Curriculum as all students at Duquesne, with one distinction: 6 of the 12 classes in the University Core Curriculum must be taken as honors courses.
 University Honors College courses are designated with the subject code “IHP.”

 Four courses are required of every honors student:

-*Students wishing to study abroad may meet the Global Diversity requirement through enrollment in IHP 205, Honors International Study Abroad.
+*Students wishing to study abroad may meet the course requirements through enrollment in IHP 205 & 206, Honors International Study Abroad I & II.

 University Honors College Fellows Find Excitement through Study